 Intentional vs. Random, Which Strength Would You Prefer?

-Your project deserve the best fiberglass window and door material.
+Your project deserves the best fiberglass window and door material.
 To see how we stack up against the competition, we put our exclusive fiberglass, developed using our one-of-a-kind manufacturing process for superior strength, and Milgard basic fiberglass to the test.

 Won't Bend